buildlyio/buildly-core/docs/_index.md

 ## Overview

-BiFrost is an API gateway and core authentication layer for a microservice architecture.
+BiFrost is an API gateway and core authentication layer for microservice architectures.

 When you add BiFrost to your [Walhall application](/walhall), it registers every endpoint from the microservices through an auto-discovery process and combines them into a single API.
 BiFrost updates the API whenever a service is updated (i.e., a tag is pushed in GitHub).